Marlon M. Bailey

 - GNDR-G 704 Cultural Politics of Sexuality in the 20th Century

 Butch Queens Up in Pumps: Gender, Performance and Ballroom Culture in Detroit (University of Michigan Press, 2013).
+A reveiw of Marlon's book can be found here.

 Bailey, Marlon M. (2013): "Engendering Space: Ballroom Culture and the Spatial Practice of Possibility in Detroit," Gender, Place & Culture: A Journal of Feminist Geography.